-In addition, Amendment Communiqué introduces a new sample notification form entailing an increase in the information requested, including global relevant product markets that the Parties operate in, globally overlapping markets and market share data regarding such globally overlapping activities, data with respect to supply and demand structure, imports, potential competition and expected efficiencies, etc. If there is not an affected market arising from a given transaction, the minor differences that new sample notification form entails are as below:
+Communiqué No. 2010/4 provides a sample notification form entailing information requests, including global relevant product markets that the parties operate in, globally overlapping markets and market share data regarding such globally overlapping activities, data with respect to supply and demand structure, imports, potential competition and expected efficiencies, etc. If there is not an affected market arising from a given transaction:

-- The new sample notification form explicitly seek disclosure of information on the closing date of the transaction. - In terms of the value of the transaction the new sample notification form notes that the value of the transaction includes the TL equivalent of all assets, cash and non-cash benefits that the buyer has received or will receive from the seller in the transaction.
-Accordingly, all cash payments to be made within the framework of the transaction, voting rights, securities, movable and immovable property, contingency annuities, additional payments to be made within the scope of non-compete obligation, if any, and liabilities of the transferee are also evaluated within the scope of the transaction value. - The new sample notification form seeks explanation on the relation between the control structure of the undertaking concerned (party to the transaction/joint venture) and the transaction party together with its affiliated economic entities with a demonstration via an organizational chart. - The new sample notification form seeks explanation on the relation between the control structure of the undertaking concerned (acquirer) and the transaction party together with its affiliated economic entities with a demonstration via an organizational chart. - The new sample notification form explicitly seek information on the relevant product and geographical markets that the Parties (i.e. ultimate parent entities of the parties to the transaction) to the transaction as well as the undertakings concerned (i.e. direct parties to the transaction) operate in, in global terms.
+- The sample notification form explicitly seek disclosure of information on the closing date of the transaction. - In terms of the value of the transaction the sample notification form notes that the value of the transaction includes the TL equivalent of all assets, cash and non-cash benefits that the buyer has received or will receive from the seller in the transaction.
+Accordingly, all cash payments to be made within the framework of the transaction, voting rights, securities, movable and immovable property, contingency annuities, additional payments to be made within the scope of non-compete obligation, if any, and liabilities of the transferee are also evaluated within the scope of the transaction value. - The sample notification form seeks explanation on the relation between the control structure of the undertaking concerned (party to the transaction/joint venture) and the transaction party together with its affiliated economic entities with a demonstration via an organizational chart. - The sample notification form seeks explanation on the relation between the control structure of the undertaking concerned (acquirer) and the transaction party together with its affiliated economic entities with a demonstration via an organizational chart. - The sample notification form explicitly seek information on the relevant product and geographical markets that the parties (i.e., ultimate parent entities of the parties to the transaction) to the transaction as well as the undertakings concerned (i.e., direct parties to the transaction) operate in, in global terms.

-24. Which supporting documents, if any,

-must be filed with the authority?
+24. Which supporting documents, if any, must be filed with the authority?

 In terms of formalities/supporting documents, the parties need to submit the signed or latest version of the transaction document that brings about the concentration along with its sworn Turkish translation.
 Moreover, a signed, notarized and apostilled power of attorney(s) would be required to be able to represent the notifying party(ies) before the Competition Authority.
 The signed, notarized and apostilled power of attorney will require local legalization that needs to be performed by the notary public in Turkey (which concerns the notarization of the sworn Turkish translation of the executed, notarized and apostilled power of attorney).

-The transaction parties will also need to submit officially approved documents (i.e. approved balance sheets) that show their latest accounts.
+The transaction parties will also need to submit officially approved documents (i.e., approved balance sheets) that show their latest accounts.
 In addition, where applicable, for the Turkish subsidiaries and/or affiliated entities of the parties, the latest certified balance sheets and/or profit and loss statements (as approved by the relevant Tax Office in Turkey) should be submitted along with the merger control filing.

-Finally the parties will need to submit organizational (corporate structure) charts or list of subsidiaries demonstrating each person or economic entity directly or indirectly controlled by the Parties.
+Finally the parties will need to submit organizational (corporate structure) charts or list of subsidiaries demonstrating each person or economic entity directly or indirectly controlled by the parties.
 There is no formal requirement applicable for organizational (corporate structure) chart or list of subsidiaries for the parties.